38 Best Things to Do in Chicago in 2023 (By a Local)

 Chicago Museums & Cultural Attractions

-👉 Pro Tip: You can also bookmark our full list of 20 best museums in Chicago.
+👉 Pro Tip: You can also bookmark our full list of the 20 best museums in Chicago.

 Museum of Contemporary Art